Isiah Robertson

-Isiah "Butch" Robertson (August 17, 1949 – December 6, 2018) was a professional American football player who played linebacker for the Los Angeles Rams (1971–1978) and the Buffalo Bills (1979–1982).
+Isiah "Butch" Robertson (August 17, 1949 – December 6, 2018) was an American professional football player who was a linebacker for the Los Angeles Rams (1971–1978) and the Buffalo Bills (1979–1982).
 He was selected to six Pro Bowls during his years with the Rams.
 He had 25 career interceptions, returning three for touchdowns, scoring a fourth touchdown on a fumble recovery in 1978.
 According to Rams and Bills records, Robertson also sacked the quarterback 24 1/2 times and forced 16 fumbles in his career.

 Robertson combined size, strength, quickness, speed, toughness, and a knack for making the game-breaking play.
 The 6'3" star was one of the NFL's fastest linebackers of his era, having been timed at 4.6 seconds in the 40-yard dash.

 College career

 Isiah Robertson was a middle-linebacker at Southern University, located in Baton Rouge, Louisiana, where he anchored a defense alongside future National Football League great and Hall of Fame member, cornerback Mel Blount.

 In 1970, his senior year at Southern, Robertson made 112 tackles and had 45 assists.
 The season was highlighted by a record-setting 102 yard interception return for a game-winning touchdown against Grambling State University in the game's waning seconds and a 15 tackle game against Prairie View in which he preserved a tie with a blocked extra point attempt.

 Robertson was a star of the Senior Bowl which followed the 1970 season, intercepting a pass and returning it 90 yards for the South before being run down from behind by the speedy Northern wide out J. D. Hill.
 He was chosen to The Sporting News and TIME 1970 All-American team, as well as being named to the AP and UPI small college All-American Teams.

 Robertson concluded his collegiate career by receiving a Bachelor of Science degree in business marketing.